AndresNoGomez/Python-Katas/README.md

-# Katas en Python
+# Python Katas

-Este repositorio contiene una colección de ejercicios resueltos en Python, conocidos como *katas*, pensados para practicar programación funcional, manejo de errores, estructuras básicas y programación orientada a objetos.
+This repository contains a collection of solved Python exercises, known as *katas*, designed to practice functional programming, error handling, basic structures, and object-oriented programming.

-## Contenido
+## Contents

-Los ejercicios cubren temas como:
+The exercises cover topics such as:

-- Uso de `map`, `filter` y `reduce`
+- Use of `map`, `filter`, and `reduce`
-- Funciones lambda
-- Recursividad
+- Lambda functions
-- Manejo de excepciones
+- Recursion
-- Programación orientada a objetos
-- Manipulación de listas, cadenas y diccionarios
-- Entrada de datos por consola
-- Casos prácticos y funciones reales
+- Error handling
+- Object-oriented programming
+- Manipulation of lists, strings, and dictionaries
+- Console input
+- Practical cases and real-world functions

-## Archivos incluidos
+## Included Files

-- `Project3.py`: archivo con todos los ejercicios resueltos y comentados.
-- `Enunciados.pdf`: documento en PDF con los enunciados de todos los ejercicios propuestos.
+- `Project.py`: file containing all the solved and commented exercises.
+- `Enunciados.pdf`: PDF document with all the proposed exercise statements.

-## Requisitos
+## Requirements

 - Python 3.x
-- No se requieren librerías externas (solo `functools`)
+- No external libraries required (only `functools`)

+**Author:** Andrés Nó Gómez.